Dear Family and Friends,January 27, 2000

 It seems ages since we got back from our family vacation to Hawai'i where we had decided a year and a half ago our millennium celebration would be memorable.
 Each of us, for our own special reasons, will remember our ten days there for a long time to come.
 Judy and I will be sure to remember:

-Book • Michael did most of the "homework" about where to snorkel, hike, shop, and visit using a terrific book "Hawaii: The Big Island Revealed."
+• Michael did most of the "homework" about where to snorkel, hike, shop, and visit using a terrific book "Hawaii: The Big Island Revealed."
 (The authors, Andrew Doughty and Harriett Friedman, also have an extremely useful web site.
 We can highly recommend both for anyone planning a trip to the Big Island.
 They also publish "The Ultimate Kaua'i Guidebook," an equally excellent guide to that island.)
-The result of his research was we found great beaches for surfing, boogie boarding, and relaxing (especially Hapuna Beach), Judy and Cindyand outstanding areas for snorkeling (especially Kahalu'u, Kealakekua Bay, and Pu'uhonua o Honaunau).
+The result of his research was we found great beaches for surfing, boogie boarding, and relaxing (especially Hapuna Beach), and outstanding areas for snorkeling (especially Kahalu'u, Kealakekua Bay, and Pu'uhonua o Honaunau).

 • Hawai'i Volcanoes National Park was a 100 mile drive but well worth the time in the van.
 We drove the Crater Rim Road, stopping to see the steam vents and the Jaggar Museum.
 Judy, Hughes, Michael, and Cindy hiked across the Kilauea caldera along the edge of the Halema'uma'u Crater.
 All us of, except Judy, hiked the mile and a half at the end of Chain of Craters Road across the old lava flow to where new lava was flowing from the Pu'u 'O'o vent of Kilauea.
-Hot lavaIt was fascinating to feel the heat and watch the lava flow red, then cool to a black crust, then ooze red again in short bursts.
+It was fascinating to feel the heat and watch the lava flow red, then cool to a black crust, then ooze red again in short bursts.
 Griffin and Julia threw pennies into the red hot lava to watch them "go with the flow" and disappear.

 • Everyone except Hughes and Judy drove across the island to the end of the road overlooking the Waipi'o Valley.
 They hiked the very steep road almost to the bottom where over 200" annual rainfall creates a lush landscape that is in startling contrast to the arid Kona coast which has from 10"-20" of rainfall each year.
 The island is truly an area of great variety.

 • We rented four double sea kayaks and spent the better part of one day crossing Kealakekua Bay to the monument honoring Captain James Cook, whose incredibly adventurous and significant life was snuffed out by an unnamed Hawaiian on Valentine's Day in 1779.
 Ironically, the Hawaiians, who had previously believed Cook and his crew to be gods, were so horrified they had killed him that they scraped the flesh off his bones and distributed bones and body parts among the chiefs (his hair went to Kamehameha; his heart and liver and other organs were eaten by local children who mistook them from dog innards!)
 Most of the bones were returned eventually to the British and what was left of Cook was "buried" in Kealakekua Bay.
 The monument that now stands on the north shore of the Bay is, we understand, technically British soil.
 Be that as it may, the snorkeling in the waters around the monument was terrific!
-A good sized moray eel, Griffin well known to those who come regularly, even made a partial appearance (head only showing) from his usual hole in the coral.
+A good sized moray eel, well known to those who come regularly, even made a partial appearance (head only showing) from his usual hole in the coral.

 • We cracked macadamia nuts and sampled Kona coffee at several plantations and from local roasters/sellers.
 There really is a difference between Kona and other coffees--and among Kona coffees!
 We brought back several brands, the best of which we think is Ron and Leslie Brinkman's WoodRose Kona (call toll free 1-877-281-8882 to order and they will share the shipping costs).
 It goes for about $17/pound.

 • Hughes and Dan scheduled two dives: one with Dive Makai (two excellent close-to-shore dives, including one that they'd hoped would bring them up close to three whales that were cavorting nearby; they missed them by probably 200 yards) and the other dive trip with Aloha Divers (strongly recommended by Doughty and Friedman).
-Unfortunately, though they scheduled with Aloha twice, they never got to go out (way out off shore) with them (see below).The lu'au group
+Unfortunately, though they scheduled with Aloha twice, they never got to go out (way out off shore) with them (see below).

 • Michael, Cindy, Debra, Dan, Griffin, and Julia got dressed up one evening and went to the lu'au at the Royal Kona Resort.
 They came back raving about the food, the music, the dancing--the whole show, they said, was an outstanding event/memory and well worth the $52 a head they paid.
 Since we didn't go, we can only say that if and when we go back, we will not think twice about going ourselves.